 Every full-time RVer has the same story

 The stories are all the same and all different.
 We paid for a mini-storage so that we wouldn’t have to deal with stuff all in one sitting.
-Secondarily, we paid for a mini-storage because we weren’t sure that full-time RVing was going to be feasible, long-term.
-What if we didn’t enjoy it?.
+Secondarily, we paid for a mini-storage because we weren’t sure that full-time RVing was going to be feasible, in the long term.
+What if we didn’t enjoy it?

 Some of the stuff we kept was to set up our next home.
 Some of the stuff was valuable (to us), and some of it was heirlooms.
 Indeed some of it was priceless – family photos that couldn’t be replaced.
 Some of it was documents and other stuff was just in there because we hadn’t run out of room in the mini-storage, so why not cram it in there, it didn’t cost anything extra to keep it.